 (left to right) Pam Abramson and Amy Reyes of RALE (Residents Against Landsdale Expansion) at the future site of an 1,100 new home subdivision in Frederick County.
 Photo by Tom Pelton/CBF Staff

-Some Counties Are Working Hard to Implement Maryland's New Anti-Sprawl Law; Others are Not
+Some Counties Are Working Hard to Implement Maryland's Anti-Sprawl Law; Others are Not

 Below you will find a map of the "Septics Law" adoption status by county, as of September 3, 2014.
 (Visit the MDP website for the most current map)